Carol-Long/carol-long.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello!
-I am a Ph.D. student at Harvard University, advised by [Flavio du Pin Calmon](http://people.seas.harvard.edu/~flavio/).
-My expected graduation date is May 2026!
-I completed my undergraduate degree in Math and Computer Science at [NYU Courant](https://cims.nyu.edu/dynamic/) and I interned at [Citadel LLC](https://www.citadel.com) and [Meta](https://about.meta.com).
+I am a final-year Ph.D. candidate at Harvard University, advised by [Flavio du Pin Calmon](http://people.seas.harvard.edu/~flavio/).
+I develop robust and reliable solutions that enable trustworthy adoption of AI across critical domains.
+I am currently on the job market for positions starting in September 2026, with a preference for opportunities in Europe.

-My research interest lies in **Responsible and Trustworthy Machine Learning**, and my work spans LLM watermarking, algorithmic fairness, multiplicity, and more.
-I contemplate the impacts of ML algorithms on various domains of society for different (exponentially-many) groups of people.
-I use tools and frameworks from Information Theory, Probability, and Statistics.
+My research focuses on **reliable, responsible and trustworthy Machine Learning**, and my work spans GenAI Agents, supply chain management, LLM watermarking, algorithmic fairness, multiplicity, and more.
+I use tools and frameworks from Optimization, Information Theory, Probability, and Statistics.
-I am always open for collaborations and can be reached via email!
+I am open for collaborations and can be reached via email!

+I received my undergraduate degree in Math and Computer Science at [NYU Courant](https://cims.nyu.edu/dynamic/) and my industry experience includes [Citadel LLC](https://www.citadel.com) and [Meta](https://about.meta.com).

 # Publications
 - [HeavyWater and SimplexWater: Watermarking Low-Entropy Text Distributions](https://arxiv.org/pdf/2506.06409?)\